RulHolos/LunaForge/README.md

 The goal of LunaForge is to be a kind of "all-in-one" editor: It can compile plain lua script, compile nodes to lua, and shaders.
 There is more to come~

+If you find any issues, [please report it](https://github.com/RulHolos/LunaForge/issues/new) as this editor is still in very early stages.

 ## Usage

 Placeholder